-Assessment Tasks Weighting CILOs/ CILLOs (a) A group project that requires students to interview 30% $CILO_1$ a second language learner and analyse his/her - learning experience using the key factors and theories. (b) Quizzes that test students' basic understanding of 20% $CILO_2$ the key concepts and theories. (c) Evaluate and improve a task-based unit plan to 50% CILLOs 1.2.3 show understanding of planning at the curriculum , , , . level and relevant theories of SLA. & 4 $CILLO_1$
+Assessment Tasks Weighting CILOs/

+CILLOs

+(a) A group presentation based on a group project that Group work, $CILO_1$

+requires students to interview a second language 30%

+learner and analyse his/her learning experience

+using the key factors and theories.

+(b) Quizzes that test students' basic understanding of Individual $CILO_2$

+the key concepts and theories. work, 20%

+(c) An individual essay examining concepts and Individual CILLOs 1, 2, 3

+theories covered in course. work, 50% , ,

+& 4

+$CILLO_1$